xan105/node-powertoast/README.md

 Older Windows limitation
 ========================

-Windows 7 and before don't have toast notification.
+Windows 7 and before don't have toast notification.<br />
 Windows 8/8.1 have very basic notification compared to Windows 10, some options will be ignored.

 Options